What we do

 Outreach Partners and Programs

-- Tennis Memphis partners with the City of Memphis through the Memphis Ambassadors Program, the Boy's and Girl's Club, Girls Inc., Streets Ministries, Memphis Athletic Missions, and Shelby County Schools to offer tennis instruction and education support.
+- Tennis Memphis partners with the City of Memphis through the Memphis Ambassadors Program, the Boy's and Girl's Club, Girls Inc., Streets Ministries, Memphis Athletic Ministries, and Shelby County Schools to offer tennis instruction and education enrichment.

 - Tennis and Tutoring is a free program held at Bellevue Tennis Center during the school year that provides after-school homework help, tennis instruction, mentoring, and a snack.